fredisnowhere/sharedcredentials/README.md

 In this new model, credentials are still signed by the issuer as the credential "proof" part but:
-* user DID (credentialSubect / id) is the root of the Merkle Tree of accumulated
+* user DID (credentialSubect / id) is the root of the Merkle Tree of accumulated (key pair, claim content)
 * claim assertion is empty.

-### Selective Disclosure

-### Selective Disclosure
-Advantages:
-- some "shared" claims can be publicly stored with less cost and less privacy concerns
-- some new "shared claims" can be added
 ```
 {
   "@context": [